 After completing this class, students should be able to:

-- Use the Visual Studio IDE debugging feature to correct logic and runtime errors Identify and use the different data types in this programming language to manipulate data.
+- Use the Visual Studio IDE debugging feature to correct logic and runtime errors.

 - Use mathematical operators, comparison operators, and logical operators to solve business problems.